Easy Origami Heart Instructions: Learn How to Make an Origami Heart Step-by-Step

 • Or print our unique “Thank you for being you” printable.

-• Follow the instructions in this video to fold your squares into origami hearts.
+• Follow these instructions to fold your squares into origami hearts.
+You can also download printable instructions or watch them step-by-step!

 Reflection